NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Mutant Desert Drake.md

     desc: "`pf2:2`  The desert drake makes two Fangs Strikes and one Tail Strike in any order."

   - name: "Sandstorm Breath"
-    desc: "`pf2:2` (arcane,electricity) The desert drake spits a ball of electrically charged sand to a range of 60 feet that explodes into a cloud with a 15-foot burst.
+    desc: "`pf2:2` (arcane,electricity) The desert drake spits a ball of electrically charged sand to a range of 60 feet that explodes into a cloud with a @Template[burst|distance:15].
 Creatures in the area take 9d6 electricity damage (DC 28 Reflex check save).
 The cloud remains for 1d4 rounds, granting [[Conditions/Concealed|Concealment]] to everything within.
 The desert drake can't use Sandstorm Breath again for 1d6 rounds."

   - name: "Speed Surge"
     desc: "`pf2:1` (move) The desert drake moves up to twice its Speed.
 It can do this three times per day."